raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 ![FIbonacci Spiral](/assets/images/fibonacci.png)

-Once upon a time, people would ask for a [fizzbuzz](http://raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz") program to weed out the folks who couldn't string together a few lines of code.
+Once upon a time, programming interviews would inlcude a [fizzbuzz](http://raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz") problem to weed out the folks who couldn't string together a few lines of code.
 We can debate when and how such things are appropriate interview questions, but one thing that is always appropriate is to use them as inspiration for practising our own skills.[^candid]

 [^candid]: Actually, let me be candid: I just like programming, and I find it's fun, even if I don't magically transform myself into a 10x programming ninja through putting in 10,000 hours of practice.
 But practice certainly doesn't hurt.